 It’s that time of year when we start thinking about goals for next year.
 Do you make New Year’s resolutions?
 Research suggests that roughly 50 percent of Americans do, but only about 8 percent actually achieve them.

-One of those steps is writing your goals down.
 It may sound simple, but the very act of putting your goals in writing forces you to develop some clarity around them.
 It also gets your subconscious mind thinking about them, even when your conscious mind is occupied with other things.
 In fact, some studies suggest that writing your goals down on a regular basis makes you 42 percent more likely to achieve them.

 Why writing your goals is so powerful